Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Introduction

 The paper is organized in the following way.
-In Sect.\ \ref{model} we present the model and discuss the interesting regimes and model specific nomenclature used in the paper.
-Next, in Sect.\ \ref{spectrum} we discuss how Lyapunov exponent spectrum is defined and its particular importance.
+In Sect.\ \ref{model} we present the model and discuss the interesting regimes and model-specific nomenclature used in the paper.
+Next, in Sect.\ \ref{spectrum} we discuss how the Lyapunov exponent spectrum is defined and its particular importance.
 In Sect.\ \ref{results} we present the results of our study using techniques from both RMT and nonlinear dynamics community.
 We conclude in Sect.\ \ref{conclusion}.